A fun way to learn self defence, get fit and make new friends on the journey!

 We are a progressive martial arts organisation teach the modern and unique Shorinji Kan system of Jiu Jitsu.
 We acknowledge the history and practice of traditional martial arts, but place them in a modern setting for a modern changing society.

-A brief history of Jiu-Jitsu
+A brief history of Jitsu (for the nerds!)

 Fighting is as old as humanity, and Japan developed its own sophisticated martial traditions over centuries.
 By the 1600s, formal schools (ryu) of martial arts emerged, many tied to the military class.
 Weapons-based arts were often restricted to samurai, which may have encouraged the growth of unarmed combat systems.